intel-unesp-mcp/infieri2019-session1/README.md

 [phi04]$ lscpu
 ```

-**1.5.9** the utility numactl maps process to specific NUMA nodes.
+**1.5.9** the utility `numactl` maps processes to specific NUMA nodes.
 Use this utility
-with parameter -H to obtain information about the NUMA nodes in the system.
+with the parameter -H to obtain information about the NUMA nodes in the system.

 ```
 [phi04]$ numactl -H
 ```

-The cluster mode of KNL (server phi04) is in SNC-4 mode, so cores appear grouped into
+The cluster mode of the KNL server we are using has been configured as SNC-4, so cores appear grouped into
 four nodes with exactly a quarter of the on-platform memory in each node.
-In addition, our system uses the on-package high bandwidth memory (HBM) in the ﬂat mode,
+In addition, our system uses the on-package high bandwidt memory (HBM) configured as ﬂat mode,
-which adds four more NUMA nodes with a quarter of the HBM in each node.
+which adds four more NUMA nodes with a quarter of the HBM assigned for each node.

 ______